crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 ## Learning objectives

 * Understand why ethical hackers fit within the white hat hackers group
-* Become familiar with the professional ethics of ethical hackers and their underlying ethical perspectives
+* Become familiar with the professional ethics of ethical hackers

 This section advances an understanding that ethical hackers are white hat hackers who abide by well established and widely accepted industry and government standards, guidelines, and licensing and accreditation requirements regarding what constitutes professional practice.

 First, we make the case that ethical hackers are white hat hackers (ethical hacking is legal).

-Next, ethical hackers abide by a professional code of ethics. /the practices of ethical hackers are governed by a web of professional codes of conduct. /Professional ethics of ethical hackers /Ethical hackers are trustworthy
+Next, we demonstrate that practices of ethical hackers are governed by a web of professional codes of conduct. /ethical hackers abide by a professional code of ethics.

-Next, profiles of hackers--an analysis of the four types of hacking/hacker groups classified based on the legality of their practices and professional conduct.
+/Professional ethics of ethical hackers /Ethical hackers are trustworthy

-Finally, ethical perspectives underlying practices of ethical hackers.
+Next, profiles of hackers--an analysis of the four types of hacking/hacker groups classified based on the legality of their practices and commitment to professional conduct.

 ## Topics covered in this section